 - Decorative candy eyes, optional

-Unroll one pie crust and using a gingerbread man cookie cutter, cut as many shapes out as you can.
+- Unroll one pie crust.
+Using a gingerbread man cookie cutter, cut as many shapes out as you can.
 These gingerbread men will become your mummies.

 What Kind Of Pie Crust Is Best for Hand Pies?